redpesk-samples/helloworld-binding/README.md

 ### Installing your package

-There are no difference in the command related to your package installation, neither in a x86_64, nor in an aarch64 redpesk® distribution.
+There are no difference in the command related to your package installation, neither in a x86_64, nor in an aarch64 redpesk distribution.

-Once you get in your redpesk® image, you can proceed to the package installation.
+Once you get in your redpesk image, you can proceed to the package installation.
 As a reminder, the agl-helloworld-service gathered two sub-package the **agl-service-helloworld** and the **agl-service-helloworld-test**.
 To install the widget sub-package, you can simply run